hao247/smartcargo/README.md

 on the master node.
 If there is a failure during the processing, an email will be sent to the email address specified in the credential file, and another job will be scheduled 5 minutes after the failure.
 The job can be monitored on the Airflow GUI at `http://<spark-cluster master-ip>:8082`.

 #### Dash application
-run dash/run_app.sh to start the web server.
+Run `dash/run_app.sh` to start the web server.

 #### Testing
+The folder `test/` contains unit tests for trip/port identification methods used in this project.